- Live Rates

 Don’t forget to keep a record of home maintenance, repair expenses and any other relevant documents as you go along.
 The money you spend on improving your property can help offset future capital gains tax.
 Keeping good records will save you a lot of headaches when tax time comes around.

 If you have to sell your primary residence this year, you will need to pay capital gains tax on any profit that you have received.
 Capital gains are the amount that you gained on the property’s value – so if you bought it for $150,000 and sold it for $300,000, your capital gains are $150,000.
 You may be able to exclude $250,000 of any profits for taxes, or $500,000 if you are a married couple if this exclusion stays the same.

 Remember that you must take the tax deduction for your property taxes in the year that you have actually paid them.
 No matter what the date is on your property taxes bill, you should enter the amount that you paid in the calendar year.
 If you confuse this part, you might end up claiming the incorrect amount for the year.

 These are just a few of the common mistakes that home owners can make when filing their taxes.
 Avoiding these mistakes will ensure that you pay the right amount and avoid any hassle from the IRS.
 Also, please double-check all of these suggestions with a qualified, licensed tax preparer in your area.

 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
 We currently lend in all of Washington, Oregon, Idaho, and Colorado.
-We offer a wide variety of mortgage programs & products with flexible qualification criteria.
+We offer a wide variety of mortgage programs & products with flexible qualification criteria since 1992.
 Please contact us if you have mortgage-related questions.